-Visualizes exposure variable distributions using boxplots or ridge plots, optionally grouped by a variable such as sex, smoking status, or exposure category.
+Visualizes exposure variable distributions using boxplots or ridge plots.

 Usage